alaTest Sites

-alaTest has collected and analyzed 7918 reviews of Samsung Galaxy Note 10.1 (2012) (N8000, WiFi + 3G / N8010, WiFi / N8020, LTE).
+alaTest has collected and analyzed 7916 reviews of Samsung Galaxy Note 10.1 (2012) (N8000, WiFi + 3G / N8010, WiFi / N8020, LTE).
 The average rating for this product is 4.5/5, compared to an average rating of 4.2/5 for other products in the same category for all reviews.
-Reviews about the durability and portability are on the whole positive.
-The screen and usability also get good opinions.
-Views are divided on the reliability, while some have doubts about the connectivity.
+Reviewers are impressed by the durability and portability.
+The screen and usability also get good comments.
+There are some mixed opinions about the reliability, and there are some negative reviews about the connectivity.

 performance, usability, screen, portability, durability